-You can discard an Accent card at any time, even in combat: "I don't wanna sound Spanish any more."
+You can discard a Race card at any time, even in combat: "I don't wanna be an elf anymore."
+When you discard a Race card, you become human again.

-You may not have more than one Accent at once unless you play the Bilingual card.
-You may not have two copies of the same Accent card in play.
+You may not belong to more than one race at once unless you play the Half-Breed card.
+You may not have two copies of the same Race card in play.